MAILARAMSAICHAITANYA2004/Leet-Code/leetcode/2812/README.md

 1. BFS to calculate the distance to thieves for each node.
 2. Dijkstra to calculate the maximum safeness factor.

+The solution calculates the maximum safeness factor for a path from the top-left to the bottom-right corner of a grid containing bombs.
+It first uses a Breadth-First Search (BFS) to determine the distance from each bomb to all other cells in the grid, populating the dist array.
+Then, it employs a priority queue (max-heap) to implement a Dijkstra-like algorithm, maximizing the safeness factor along the path.
+Starting from the top-left cell, it explores neighboring cells, updating their safeness factors based on the minimum distance to the nearest bomb.
+If the bottom-right corner is reached, the maximum safeness factor is returned; otherwise, -1 is returned if no valid path exists.

 ```cpp
 // OJ: https://leetcode.com/problems/find-the-safest-path-in-a-grid
 // Author: github.com/lzl124631x